Things You Need to Know about Yourself for Better Awareness

 Personal boundaries are the physical, emotional and mental limits you set for yourself when it comes to others.
 How they treat you and behave around you.
 Boundaries also include how you limit what others ask of and expect from you.

-Think of it like this: your personal boundaries are like having a fence or a marker, around you to protect yourself emotionally and physically.
+Think of it like this: your personal boundaries are like having a fence around you to protect yourself emotionally and physically.
 Boundaries keep you from being manipulated or mistreated by others.

 Growing up, I didn’t know much about boundaries.
 I didn’t really understand the concept of proactively setting boundaries with people and limits on what I would tolerate and allow.